VIDEO AND DIGITAL SUBMISSIONS

 a. it will adhere to these Terms and Conditions, the Digital Licence (if the Customer is a Licensee) and all such practice guidelines (which shall include all practice guidelines and instructions set out on the BBFC Website) that may be issued by the BBFC from time to time.
 All such practice guidelines shall be deemed to be incorporated into and form part of these Terms and Conditions (such practice guidelines will normally be issued with thirty days’ notice).

-b. the clauses contained in these Conditions which exclude, limit or modify the liability of the BBFC, its Director, officers and servants are reasonable;
+b. the clauses contained in these Conditions which exclude, limit or modify the liability of the BBFC, its Chief Executive, officers and servants are reasonable;

-c. it is a condition of the BBFC’s agreement to provide services for the Customer that there shall be prepayment according to the BBFC’s published tariff of fees (except where otherwise agreed at the BBFC’s sole discretion);
+c. it is a condition of the BBFC’s agreement to provide services for the Customer that payment is received before classification is released according to the BBFC’s published tariff of fees (except where otherwise agreed at the BBFC’s sole discretion);

 d. fees are non-refundable, in whole or in part, for any work carried out by the BBFC and the Customer shall remain liable for the full amount.
 The Customer shall pay all value added tax at the rate prescribed by law.